This is the featured image of the Layered Synth Sounds blog article.

-I am sure you have probably found yourself sitting in front of your favorite VST synthesizer on numerous occasions, scrolling down thru presets and not finding the right sound that is big and wide enough.
-However, by using layering techniques, you can achieve the sound that is both impacting and balanced in your mix.
-In most of today’s favorite electronic music genres like House, Trance, Dubstep and D&B, the big and wide synth sound that you are hearing are mostly based on the saw-tooth waveform.
-This particular waveform is suitable for making sounds from bass to mid-range and all the way to high pitched synth leads and pad sounds.
+I am sure you have probably found yourself sitting in front of your favorite VST synthesizer numerous times, scrolling down through presets, and not finding the right big and wide sound.
+However, by using layering techniques, you can achieve a sound that impacts and balances your mix.
+In most of today's favorite electronic music genres like House, Trance, Dubstep, and D&B, the big and wide synth sound you hear is mainly based on the sawtooth waveform.
+This particular waveform is suitable for making sounds from bass to mid-range and for high-pitched synth leads and pad sounds.
 For this reason, I will use this waveform for the demonstration in the following tutorial.

 Layered Synth Sounds Technique